anna-geller/prefect-deployment-patterns/results/README.md

 ## What do you need to configure?

-1. Storage block
+1. Storage block - `result_storage`
-2. Serializer
+2. Serializer - `result_serializer`
+3. Boolean flag - `persist_result`

+> 💡 Note that all of these arguments are optional.
+Prefect sets sensible defaults inferred from the context of how you interact with Prefect (e.g. retries, or caching).

+## When do I need to configure results?

-> 💡 Prefect sets defaults for these.
-You only need to customize those to configure e.g. a specific remote storage (S3, GCS, ...).
+You only need to customize the above-mentioned result components to configure a specific type of storage (S3, GCS, ...), or serializer, or to disable persistence for specific tasks or flows.

 ## What can be configured on the `@task` and `@flow` decorators?